Yuvraj102/Clapingo-assignment/README.md

 # ROUTES

-> Below is the documentation to use API, use API client such as POSTMAN or PAW etc
+> Below is the documentation to use API, use API client such as POSTMAN or PAW etc *students.json and teachers.json is dummy data that could be used, those files are present at root of the repo*

 1. **Signup Route**: `localhost:3000/auth/signup` , A user can signup on this route, Details are imp send them as body in JSON format, below are all required fields this route returns token as response and also as cookie